postsharp/Metalama.Documentation/content/patterns/dependency-injection/dependency-injection.md

 The <xref:Metalama.Extensions.DependencyInjection.DependencyAttribute?text=[Dependency]> aspect provides two properties:

 * <xref:Metalama.Extensions.DependencyInjection.DependencyAttribute.IsLazy> generates code that resolves the dependency lazily, upon the first access.
 * <xref:Metalama.Extensions.DependencyInjection.DependencyAttribute.IsRequired> determines whether the code can execute if the property is missing.
+If you are using nullable reference types, the `IsRequired` parameter is inferred from the nullability of the field or property.

 ## Example: Injecting Dependencies